-- The Senior Tutor - The Diversity and Equality Officer, also a member of Governing Body - Two Official Fellows who are Tutors and also members of Governing Body students, visitors and others closely associated with the College.
+- The Senior Tutor - The Diversity and Equality Fellow, also a member of Governing Body - Two Official Fellows who are Tutors and also members of Governing Body students, visitors and others closely associated with the College.
 All staff with managerial responsibility have a duty to ensure that they are aware of the requirements and to take forward specific actions under this Scheme.

-The Committee is attended by the Human Resources Manager.
+The Committee is attended by the Head of HR.